mempko/firestr/docs/quickstart.md

 Other Platforms
 ---------------

-At the moment, Fire★ only provides official builds for Ubuntu and Windows (although if you'd like to maintain a Fire★ build for the platform of your choice, please feel free to [get in touch](quickstart#support).
+At the moment, Fire★ only provides official builds for Ubuntu, Windows, and Mac (although if you'd like to maintain a Fire★ build for the platform of your choice, please feel free to [get in touch](quickstart#support).
 However, you can compile from [source](https://github.com/mempko/firestr).
 At the moment, we recommend gcc/g++ over clang for compilation.

 After Installation
 ------------------